sobamchan/sobamchan.github.io/_wiki/2020-09-17-how-to-curse-in-japanese.md

 - but the insulting lang is very personalize and mean (even more mean than other langs)

 - diff between curse and swear
-- here curse means words or phrases to insult people
+- definition: curse means that to use words or phrases to insult people
 - english and spanish
   - there are clear ways to achive it
   - very common and used in many places, moview, tv, radio, daily conversation
+  - it's "ok" to say it.
 - many friends asked how to in ja
   - don't really think of any words correspond to fuck, shit
 - possible to somehow translate but just sounds unreal or childish